Master of Arts (Academic Disciplines) Program Purpose

-Persons desiring an interdisciplinary basic understanding of Christianity should enroll in the Master of Arts Concentration in Theological Studies, which draws courses from across the curriculum.
-Other Master of Arts concentrations focus coursework within a particular departmental discipline as noted in the descriptions that follow.
+Persons desiring an interdisciplinary basic understanding of Christianity should enroll in the Master of Arts (Theological Studies), which draws courses from across the curriculum.
+Master of Arts (Academic Disciplines) concentrations focus coursework within a particular departmental discipline as noted in the descriptions that follow.

-Applicants to the MA program must meet the following requirements:
+Applicants to the MA (Academic Disciplines) program must meet the following requirements:

 - Possess an earned bachelor’s degree or its equivalent from an accredited college or university (generally at least 120 hours), which normally includes a minimum of 60 hours of liberal arts coursework, with a minimum grade point average (GPA) or 3.0 on a 4.0 scale.

 - Submit official transcripts, in a sealed envelope directly from the institution, from all schools attended since high school.
 Students should request that institutions send transcripts directly to Trinity via postal mail.